AumitLeon/aumitleon.github.io/about.md

 🏗️ At Indigo, I helped build out a number of the key Bidding APIs as part of the Market+ offering.
 My work helped laid the technical foundation for Bidding functionality.

 🤝 I was also a member of Indigo's Digital DEI (Diversity, Equity, Inclusion) task force.
-I managed community partnerships helped form relationships between Indigo and our immediate community through career fairs, panels, and other events aimed at public high school students interested in technology.
+I managed community partnerships and helped form relationships between Indigo and our immediate community through career fairs, panels, and other events aimed at public high school students interested in technology.

 ## And in the past, I...